- Open Access

 Electronic supplementary material

-Additional file 1: Supplementary Methods.
-Table S1.
+Additional file 1: Table S1.
 Primers used to generate mutant and tagged Nef protein expression constructs.
 Figure S1.
 SIVmac239 Nef displays a PAK2-activating structural domain surface and Figure S2.
 Cell surface marker modulation by SIVmac239 mutated in PAK2-59 activating structural domain surface.
 (PDF 660 KB)

 Authors’ original submitted files for images